La Laguna, El Salvador: Religion

-Agricultural Production
+Agricultural production

 Agricultural production has historically been the municipality is of beans, maize and sorghum, but due to the crisis in the agricultural sector, many people became livestock or emigrated to the United States.
 Therefore, the population and not strongly identify with an ancestral production.
 Usually what occurs is for family support and those marketed under the produced, they do through intermediaries or directly.

-Today the town is a very promising direction with the revival of important agricultural crops such as livestock, planting of fruit, vegetables and coffee production with the help of new technologies, keeping other by hand as beekeeping and fish farming.
+Today the town has revived important agricultural crops such as livestock, planting of fruit, vegetables and coffee production with the help of new technologies.
+Beekeeping and fish farming are also maintained.

-Food & Beverages
+Food and beverages

 The traditional food includes beans, tortillas, meat of domestic animals, soups, sweets, and seeds.
 Other traditional dishes include: